ncklasala/Movie_ranking/README.md

    2.2) basic user interface for sign up and login (react)
 3. Profile Registration
    3.1) Created backend for profile creation
+   3.2) log out
-4. In phase 1 i decide to treat the movie list as an attribute for the profile, This may get changed later.
+4. In phase 1 I decide to treat the movie list as an attribute for the profile, This may get changed later.
 For now movie object is nixed

 TODO:
 Phase 1: